Child discipline: Pre-Civil War and Post-Civil War times

 According to Stacey Patton, corporal punishment in African American families has its roots in punishment meted out by parents and family members during the era of slavery in the United States.
 Europeans would use physical discipline on their children, whereas she states that it was uncommon in West African and Indigenous North American societies and only became more prevalent as their lives grew more difficult due to slavery and genocide.
 As such, Patton argues that traditional parenting styles were not preserved due to the "violent suppression of West African cultural practices".
 Parents were expected and pressured to teach their children to behave in a certain way in front of white people, as well as to expect the physical, sexual, and emotional violence and dehumanizing actions that typically came with slavery.
-While the Emancipation Proclamation ended the institution of slavery, in the south many expected former slaves to conform to the prior expectations of deference and demeanor.
+While the Emancipation Proclamation ended the institution of slavery, in the south some expected former slaves to conform to the prior expectations of deference and demeanor.
 Patton states that black parents continued to use corporal punishment with their children out of fear that doing otherwise would put them and their family at risk of violence and discrimination, a form of parenting that she argues is still common today.

 Biblical views

 The Book of Proverbs mentions the importance of disciplining children, as opposed to leaving them neglected or unruly, in several verses.
-Interpretation of these verses varies, as do many passages from the Bible, from literal to metaphorical.
+Interpretation of these verses varies, as do a number of passages from the Bible, from literal to metaphorical.
 The most often paraphrased is from Proverbs 13:24, "He that spareth his rod hateth his son: but he that loveth him chasteneth him betimes."
 (King James Version.)
 Other passages that mention the 'rod' are Proverbs 23:14, "Thou shalt beat him with the rod, and shalt deliver his soul from hell," and Proverbs 29:15, "The rod and reproof give wisdom: but a child left to himself bringeth his mother to shame."

 Although the Bible's lessons have been paraphrased for hundreds of years, the modern phrase, "Spare the rod and spoil the child," was coined by Samuel Butler, in Hudibras, a mock heroic narrative poem published in 1663.
 The Contemporary English Version of Proverbs 13:24 is: 'If you love your children you will correct them; if you don't love them, you won't correct them'.